libtcod/python-tcod/docs/tutorial/part-02.rst

 .. include:: notice.rst

-In part 2 entities will be added and the state system will be refactored to be more generic.
+In part 2 entities will be added and a new state will be created to handle them.
 This part will also begin to split logic into multiple Python modules using a namespace called ``game``.

 Entities will be handled with an ECS implementation, in this case: `tcod-ecs`_.